tc39/proposal-cancellation/README.md

 _For more information see the [TC39 proposal process](https://tc39.github.io/process-document/)._

 > NOTE: TC39 has decided to investigate a cancellation mechanism in the core library.
-> As such, Cancellation has moved to Stage 1, but **not** in the from of the previous Stage 0 proposal.
+> As such, Cancellation has moved to Stage 1, but **not** in the form of the previous Stage 0 proposal.
 > Instead, TC39 believes this is a space that requires further investigation and discussion.
 > The previous Stage 0 proposal can be found [here](stage0/README.md).